TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 hierarchy of these two arrays.

 .. caution::

-	The DataHandler relies an a propper configured TCA.
-If your field has no configuration in the TCA, the DataHandler is not able to interact with it.
-This will be also the case, if you configured "type"="none" (which is in fact a valid type) or an invalid type for the field.
-Than the DataHandler is not able to determine the correct value of the field.
+   The DataHandler needs a properly configured TCA.
+If your field is not configured in the TCA the DataHandler is not able to interact with it.
+This also is the case if you configured "type"="none" (which is in fact a valid type) or if an invalid type is specified.
+In that case the DataHandler is not able to determine the correct value of the field.

 .. _tce-commands: